Spring2023-UI-Group-D/UI-FinalProject/README.md

 git commit -m "message"
 git push
 ```
-### You can add or delete branches from the github ui.

 ## Merge the branch you are currently in to main
 After a git push, a pull request will popup.